 “The name was changed at Ellis Island.”
 Not true.
 Get over it.

 “He jumped ship upon arrival in America.”
 This one is possibly true but has been claimed far too often.
 In short, be skeptical.
 Even if it is true, you will probably never find any documentation to prove it.
 Those who jumped ship didn’t want to leave records for fear of deportation!
 It is a great family story, but probably is not true.
 Even if there is some truth to the story, you probably will never prove it.

-"He arrived with fifty cents in his pocket."
+“He arrived with fifty cents in his pocket.”
 Ask yourself: who paid for the ticket and how did he survive in his first few weeks in America?
+How did he or she travel from Ellis Island to their final destination if they had no money?
 Also, why did the authorities at Ellis Island allow him to pass through when they sent all the other paupers back?
 Yes, many immigrants did arrive with little or no money, but they always had some guaranteed method of support after arrival.
-If they didn't possess such proof, they were sent back.
+If they didn’t possess such proof, they were sent back.

 If you cannot find information about an ancestor’s story that’s based upon family folklore, question the story.
 It could be partially right and partially wrong, or all wrong.
 Go back and ask yourself how you would approach your research if you didn’t know about the family story.
 Would your research point in a different direction?